isi-mube/AI-Computer-Vision/README.md

 # AI - Module 6 - Vision Models - Introduction to Image Classification using CNNs

-Welcome to the another module on the **AI Program**!
+Welcome to another module on the **AI Program**!
 In this module, we dive into the world of **Convolutional Neural Networks (CNNs)**.
 This lesson is crafted to help you explore one of the most impactful neural networks in computer vision: the CNN.
 You'll engage with both the theory and practical aspects, ensuring a **hands-on** learning experience.

 ## Module 6 Lessons